al6x/nim/nodem/readme.md

 - There's **no server or client**, every node is both server and client.
 No RPC, just nexport/nimport.
 - **Use addresses** like `red_node` or `math`, avoid explicit URLs `tcp://localhost:6000`, like IoC.
 - **No connection**, connection will be created automatically on demand, and re-connect if needed.
-- Idempotent timeouts, waiting for node to get running.
-- Plain, simple code, even though internally async networking is used.
-Using async also possible.
+- Is **fast** as async-IO used.
+- Is **fast for sync functions too**, as they also use async-IO underneath, see note below.
+- **Clean error messages**, without messy async stack traces.
 - REST API and Browser support, function could be called via REST API, [todo] with auto-generated TypeScript API.
 - With async calls possible **simultaneous, nested, circular calls** like `a -> b -> a`.
-- Is **fast** as async-IO used.
-- Is **fast for sync functions too**, as they also use async-IO underneath, see note below.
-- Clean error messages, without huge async stack traces, for sync functions, even if they use async underneath.
 - REST API for React.JS / Karax, no need to define REST API and routes explicitly.

+Nexported functions both sync and async always use async-IO and never block the network.
+This makes it possible to build fast in-memory servers like Redis, having both simple sync functions with clean error messages and fast IO.

+Nimported functions use async IO only if they are async.

+Other features:

 - Match Client and Server Functions via functions declaration file.
 - Generate Nim Client from Nim Server.
 - Generate Nim Client Function for Java/Node/Elixir REST API with `nimport`.
 - [todo] Generate TypeScript/Java/Node/Elixir Client functions from Nim Server.
 - Auto-versioning, signature of remote functions validated to match the local function, via `full_name`.

-Nexported functions both sync and async always use async-IO and never block the network.
-This makes it possible to build fast in-memory servers like Redis, having both simple sync functions with clean error messages and fast IO.

-Nimported functions use async IO only if they are async.
+- Idempotent timeouts, waiting for node to get running.

 # Features if used with Elixir-bridge